Sabena Flight 548: Accident

 There were 11 crew members on board the flight.
-The two pilots, 43-year old Louis Lambrechts (15,384 flight hours) and 48-year old Jean Roy (16,231 flight hours), were both former military pilots.
+The two pilots, 43-year-old Louis Lambrechts (15,384 flight hours) and 48-year-old Jean Roy (16,231 flight hours), were both former military pilots.
 There were no difficulties reported during the seven-and-one-half hour transatlantic flight from New York, although the flight crew lost radio contact with the Brussels airport about 20 minutes before approaching to land.

 Under clear skies, at about 10:00 Brussels time (CET; 09:00 UTC), the Boeing 707 was on a long approach to Runway 20 when, near the runway threshold and at a height of 900 ft, power was increased and the landing gear retracted.
 The airplane had been forced to cancel its final approach, as a small plane had not yet cleared the runway.
 The 707 circled the airport and again attempted to land on the adjoining Runway 25, which was not operational, but this second approach was also aborted.
-Witnesses observed that the pilots were fighting for control of the aircraft, making a desperate attempt to land despite the fact that a mechanical malfunction was preventing them from performing a normal landing.
+Witnesses observed that the pilots were fighting for control of the aircraft, attempting to land despite a mechanical malfunction preventing a normal landing.
 The plane circled the airfield three times altogether, and the plane's bank angle gradually increased until the aircraft had climbed to 1500 ft and was in a near vertical bank.
 It then leveled its wings, pitched up abruptly, lost speed and spiraled rapidly, nose-down, plunging into the ground less than two miles (3 km) from the airport at 10:05 CET (09:05 UTC).

-The location of the crash was a marshy area adjacent to farmland near Berg, four miles northeast of Brussels.
-Eyewitnesses said that the plane exploded when it struck the ground, and heavy black smoke was seen emanating from the wreckage, which had burst into flames.
-Theo de Laet, a young farmer and noted amateur cyclist who was working in a field near the crash site, was killed by a piece of aluminum shrapnel from the plane.
-Another field worker, Marcel Lauwers, was struck by flying debris that necessitated the partial amputation of his leg.
+The plane crashed in a marshy area adjacent to farmland near Berg, four miles northeast of Brussels.
+Eyewitnesses said that the plane exploded and burst into flames.
+A farmer working nearby was killed by flying debris, which also struck a second worker, whose leg was subsequently partially amputated.

-Father Joseph Cuyt, a local priest who had been observing the airplane as it approached to land, rushed to the scene but was repelled by the intense heat of the fire.
 Airport rescue vehicles arrived at the crash site almost immediately, but the plane was already engulfed in flames.

 Baudouin I, King of the Belgians, and his consort Queen Fabiola traveled to the scene of the disaster to provide comfort to the bereaved families.
 They donated oak coffins bearing the royal seal to transport the bodies back to their homes.